visheshd/docmcp/README.md

-# DocMCP: Documentation Management and Processing System
+# DocMCP: Index the latest doc for LLMs on PostgreSQL using pgvector and expose to AI IDEs

-A powerful system for crawling, processing, and querying documentation with AI-powered embedding generation and semantic search capabilities.
+A system for crawling, processing, and querying documentation with AI-powered embedding generation and semantic search capabilities.

 ## Features